MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/supported-usb-classes.md

 {4d36e972-e325-11ce-bfc1-08002be10318}<p><strong>Note</strong>  Supports SubClass 04h and Protocol 01h</td>
       <td>Rndismp.sys</br>Rndismp.inf</td>
       <td>Windows 10 for desktop editions</br>Windows 8.1</br>Windows 8</br>Windows 7</br>Windows Vista</td>
-      <td><p><strong>Note</strong> Microsoft recommends hardware vendors to build USB NCM compatible device instead.
-USB NCM is public USB-IF protocol that allows better throughput performance</p>
-  Prior to Windows Vista, support for CDC is limited to the RNDIS-specific implementation of the Abstract Control Model (ACM) with a vendor-unique protocol (<strong>bInterfaceProtocol</strong>) value of 0xFF.
+      <td><p><strong>Note</strong> Microsoft recommends that hardware vendors build USB NCM compatible devices instead.
+USB NCM is a public USB-IF protocol that offers better throughput performance.</p><p>Prior to Windows Vista, support for CDC was limited to the RNDIS-specific implementation of the Abstract Control Model (ACM) with a vendor-unique protocol (<strong>bInterfaceProtocol</strong>) value of 0xFF.
 The RNDIS facility centers the management of all 802-style network cards in a single class driver, Rndismp.sys.
 For a detailed discussion of remote NDIS, see <a href="/windows-hardware/drivers/network/overview-of-remote-ndis--rndis-">Overview of Remote NDIS</a>.
 The mapping of remote NDIS to USB is implemented in the Usb8023.sys driver.
-For further information about networking support in Windows, see the <a href="/windows-hardware/drivers/network/">Networking and Wireless Technologies</a> website.</td>
+For further information about networking support in Windows, see <a href="/windows-hardware/drivers/network/">Networking and Wireless Technologies</a>.</td>
     </tr>
     <tr>
       <td>Application Specific (FEh)</td>